AdrianSuliga/Exercises/README.md

 3) The binary sequence that we consider can only store dates between 1980 and 2107, there are only 12 months in a year and each month may have 31, 30 or 29 days.
 If someone inputs incorrect date, the programm should return an ERROR.

 Current progress:

 Code meets requirement 1).
 I am working on 2) and 3).

+Update: Requirement 1) and 2) has been met.
+There is a lot of work to be done with 3), though.